-It should be noted that this appears to be Paltrow’s second honeymoon, as she and new husband spent their first one in expensive European hotels (I do not normally peruse the gossip press – honest.
-Our firm administrator, Tracy, pointed this out to me).
+It should be noted that this appears to be Paltrow’s second honeymoon, as she and her new husband spent their first one in expensive European hotels (I do not normally peruse the gossip press – honest).
 Second honeymoon or not, this demonstration of getting along with her ex is certainly a bit bizarre for most of us.

-Behind the humor is an important point – we don’t have to be Gwyneth Paltrow, but you’ll be a lot happier if you can get along with your ex.
+Behind the humor is an important point – you don’t have to be as extreme as Gwyneth Paltrow, but you’ll be a lot happier if you can get along with your ex.

 Books have been written, and courses taught, on coping with post-divorce relationship challenges, from trying to get along with your ex-spouse, to coping with blended families.
 And there are plenty of web sites touting the benefits of getting along with your ex, and providing tips on how to get along with your ex.

 At Graham.Law, we’re pretty good parenting attorneys, but we are lousy therapists, unqualified to give mental advice.
 But several of us are parents, and we know that kids pick up on both positive and negative vibes.
 So while we can’t tell you how to get along, we can at least help you keep up appearances: